GrigorisLionis/Elektion-Data-Scraper/README.md

 As  gioiliop7   suggested there is an API for scraping some of the data.
 The older python scipt using headless selenium is also included.
 The code consists of a  python script for downloading the election data, and saving them to a JSON file as a dictionary
 A second script -exportcsv.py- reads the JSON files and exports data to csv
+File Kwdikoi.csv contains the correspondance between codes and districts/municipalites names
 ## Usage
 * ekloges_parser_json.py is run, probably more than one time, to download all data into two JSON files
 * exportscv.py reads the two JSON files and outputs csv